cjsteel/ansible-role-minc_toolkit/README.md

 ansible-role-minc_toolkit
 =========

 An Ansible role to install and manage mint-toolkit.
+Currently includes support for minc-toolkit binaries version 1.0.08 and

 Requirements